voxel51/eta/docs/python_style_guide.md

 - When encountering a pylint error during a commit that cannot be addressed for whatever reason, add an inline comment ` # pylint: disable=rule` where `rule` is the rule in question.
-You can also add the error to our `.pylintrc` dot file error list to have the error ignored globally.
+You can also add the error to the `pylintrc` to have the error ignored globally.
+See

 For ETA-library imports, we import modules as `etax`, where `x` is the first letter of the module imported.
 If necessary, we use `etaxy` to disambiguate